-(4) $$MCI_t = \sum_s w_s \left( P{st} - P{s0} \right),$$
+(4) $$MCI_t = \sum_s w_s (P{st} - P{s0}),$$

-(5)

-$$Y = f(P{1,...,s}, X),$$
+(5) $$Y = f(P{1,...,s}, X), \quad \text{or} \quad \boldsymbol{p} = g(P{1,...,s}, X),$$

-or $p = g(P{1,...,s}, X),$

 X representing all the other variables in the model that also have an impact on demand (real GDP, or inflation).
-The weights $w_s$ will be computed from the partial derivatives of the appropriate elements in f (or g) including due allowance for the dynamic structure.
+The weights w_s will be computed from the partial derivatives of the appropriate elements in f (or g) including due allowance for the dynamic structure.
 An MCI is thus conditional on a particular model of the economy.
 Normally, MCIs are computed on the basis of the effects on real GDP.

 Mayes-Virén (2000) suggest that the MCI for the euro area will be only 3.5 (compared to 10 for the USA and 6.0 used by the European Commission in its Autumn 2001 Forecast; see EU, 2001b, p.
 6).
-The own calculations with the NiGEM world macro model confirm the value derived by Mayes-Virén (2000) of around 3.0.
+My calculations with the NiGEM world macro model confirm the value derived by Mayes-Virén (2000) of around 3.0.
 The European Commission in its Autumn 2001 forecasts for 2001 to 2003 (EU, 2001b, p.
 6) evaluates the monetary conditions for the euro area.
-By combining real interest rates (approximated by the difference between the 3-month rate and core inflation) and real exchange rates (based on unit labor costs in manufacturing), the Commission derives the monetary conditions index (MCI) as a synthetic measures of the change in monetary conditions vis-à-vis a reference period.
-The loosening in monetary conditions in the euro area since January 1999 were mainly due to the real depreciation of the euro, which was only slightly reverted in the first three quarters of 2001.
-In contrast, since mid-1999 real interest rates have returned to their starting level due to gradually increasing core inflation, and the recent cuts in policy rates.
-As a result monetary conditions remain - according to the European Commission conductive to growth.
+By combining real interest rates (approximated by the difference between the 3-month rate and core inflation) and real exchange rates (based on unit labor costs in manufacturing), the Commission derives the monetary conditions index (MCI) as a synthetic measure of the change in monetary conditions vis-à-vis a reference period.
+The loosening in monetary conditions in the euro area since January 1999 were mainly due to the real depreciation of the euro, which only slightly reverted in the first three quarters of 2001.
+In contrast, since mid-1999 real interest rates increased and only since the end of 2000 have they decreased.
+At the end of 2001 the real interest rates have returned to their starting level due to gradually increasing core inflation, and the recent cuts in policy rates.
+As a result monetary conditions remain - according to the European Commission - conductive to growth.

-The gradual increase of the MCI, indicating since 1999 a continuous loosening of ECB's monetary policy stance, does not preclude that it could not have been improved by a more adequate policy reaction after the oil price shock.
-The ECB - although it can (and did) intervene in foreign exchange markets - dispose only of one "instrument" for monetary policy, namely the ability to exert substantial control over short-term interest rates.
+The gradual increase of the MCI, indicating a continuous loosening of ECB's monetary policy stance since 1999, does not preclude that it could not have been improved by a more adequate policy reaction after the oil price shock.
+The ECB - although it can (and did) intervene in foreign exchange markets - use only one "instrument" for monetary policy, namely the ability to exert substantial control over short-term interest rates.
 The ECB therefore cannot exert any lasting control over the mix of monetary conditions between interest rates and the exchange rate.
-As the European Commission confirms, the easing of monetary conditions, measured by the MCI came from the euro depreciation.
+As the European Commission confirms, the easing of monetary conditions, measured by the MCI came from the euro depreciation15.